pawel-id/bir1/README.md

 Simple node.js client library to provide information about companies.
 It connects to [REGON service](https://api.stat.gov.pl/Home/RegonApi?lang=en) and returns data in JSON format.
+Supports all BIR 1.0 and 1.1 API methods.

 BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service (hence our package name).

+It is written in TypeScript and provides type definitions.

 ## Install